 All applications for the course leading to the Th.M. degree must be made to the Committee on Graduate Study at least sixty days prior to matriculation and must be approved by the faculty.
-The requirements for matriculation outlined on pages 31-32 apply to graduate by the Committee on Graduate Study and approved by the faculty.
-The degree of Master of Theology is awarded for the fulfillment of the following requirements:
+The requirements for matriculation outlined on pages 31-32 apply to graduate students.

 Candidates for the Th.M. degree are required to maintain continuous enrollment.
-Any exception to this rule must be recommended
+Any exception to this rule must be recommended by the Committee on Creditate Continuous faculty.